 3.34 At provincial level, somewhat identical trend is witnessed with 'General Hospitals & Clinics' holding the largest share whereas there is no consistent pattern in other sub sectors.
-During FY 2009/10, at Federal level, maximum contribution is attributed to 'Others' followed by Health Facilities & Preventive measures and General Hospitals & Clinics.
-However in FY 2008/09, Health Facilities & Preventive Measures holds the largest share while the second largest share is held by General Hospitals & Clinics.
+During FY 2009/10 and FY 2008/09 identical trends are observed at Federal level; maximum contribution is attributed to Health Facilities & Preventive measures followed by General Hospitals & Clinics.